MicrosoftDocs/dynamics-365-fraud-protection/content/risk-support.md

 ### Add a customer account

 When you add a customer to a list, you must specify an expiry date and enter any comments that will be helpful to future reviewers of this case.
-You can view this information at any time under in the Activity log.
+You can view this information at any time in the activity log.
 The log also keeps a record of the agent who made each change.
-Note that DFP will automatically remove the customer from the list after the expiry date has passed.
+Fraud Protection will automatically remove the customer from the list after the expiry date passes.

 ### Delete a customer account